pdm-project/pdm/docs/docs/usage/hooks.md

 - plugins to listen to the [signals][pdm.signals] of the same name.
 - developers to define custom scripts with the same name.

+Besides, `pre_invoke` signal is emitted before ANY command is invoked, allowing plugins to modify the project or options beforehand.

 The built-in commands are currently split into 3 groups:

 - the [initialization phase](#initialization)